Paschalis Voutsias

 Paschalis Voutsias (Greek: Πασχάλης Βουτσιάς, born 23 March 1990) is a football midfielder, who plays for Giannitsa.

 Club career

 Iraklis

 Voutsias signed his first professional contract with Iraklis in the summer of 2009.
-He debuted for the club in a match against AEK on 13 September 2010, coming in as a substitute for Javier Martos in the 70th minute of the game.
+He debuted for the club in a match against AEK Athens on 13 September 2010, coming in as a substitute for Javier Martos in the 70th minute of the game.
 Iraklis eventually lost the match 1–0.
 Voutsias will be remembered for his first goal with Iraklis' shirt.
 It was a header, in an away match against Skoda Xanthi, in the 2nd minute of the game.
-That was the 2000th goal for Iraklis in the Greek Superleague.
+That was the 2000th goal for Iraklis in the Super League Greece.
 On 29 January 2014 Voutsias signed for Anagennisi Karditsa.

 Aris

 On 3 November Voutsias signed for Aris.